 The Early Warning System (EWS) is a computer-based program of collecting freshman students' absences and tardiness on a daily basis.
-Instructors enter the names of their absent students into the EWS program and this information is accessed by the Freshman Year Experience (FYE) staff (along with the Academic Dean, and the Dean of Students).
+Instructors enter the names of their absent students into the EWS program and this information is accessed by the Freshman Year Experience (FYE) staff (along with the Vice President for Academic Affairs, and the Dean of Students).
 The staff contacts the student via post card on campus and at the home address to inform the students that he or she must meet with an FYE staff person immediately to explain the reason for missing class.